leonelmenaia/South-African-mobile-numbers-validation/README.md

 The local project is meant to be run through docker-compose to provide a seamless development environment between every developer machine.

+`make composer-install`

+To install all the Composer dependencies. (including the testing library)

 `make start`

 to initiate the following: